TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 The other kind of instance attribute reference is a *method*.
 A method is a function that "belongs to" an object.
-(In Python, the term method is not unique to class instances: other object types can have methods as well.
+(In Python, the term method is not unique to kundi instances: other object types can have methods as well.
 For example, list objects have methods called append, insert, remove, sort, and so on.
-However, in the following discussion, we'll use the term method exclusively to mean methods of class instance objects, unless explicitly stated otherwise.)
+However, in the following discussion, we'll use the term method exclusively to mean methods of kundi instance objects, unless explicitly stated otherwise.)

 .. index:: object: method

 Valid method names of an instance object depend on its class.
-By definition, all attributes of a class that are function  objects define corresponding methods of its instances.
+By definition, all attributes of a kundi that are function  objects define corresponding methods of its instances.
 So in our example, ``x.f`` is a valid method reference, since ``MyClass.f`` is a function, but ``x.i`` is not, since ``MyClass.i`` is not.
 But ``x.f`` is not the same thing as ``MyClass.f`` --- it